France riots: Macron holds emergency meeting as killed teenager's grandmother urges calm

 French President Emmanuel Macron is counting on law enforcement to restore order after almost a week of nationwide riots sparked by a police officer’s fatal shooting of a teenager.

+On Sunday evening, the grandmother of Nahel M, who was shot during a traffic stop, called for calm after a burning car was rammed into the home of the mayor of L’Hay-les-Roses, a Paris suburb.
+His wife and two children narrowly escaped the widely condemned attack.

+Tensions eased overnight, with just 157 arrests as of 1.30am on Monday, according to BFM TV.
+And no major incidents were recorded, it said.

-Mr Macron met with key cabinet ministers on Sunday evening in his latest attempt to craft a response to the violence, which is testing his authority and ability to carry out reforms.
+Mr Macron, who postponed a state visit to Germany to meet with Chancellor Olaf Scholz, held another emergency cabinet meeting through Sunday night in his latest attempt to craft a response to the violence, which is testing his authority and ability to carry out reforms.

-He has said 45,000 police, special forces and armoured vehicles will remain deployed to contain clashes that have left hundreds of public buildings and shops damaged or ransacked in cities including Paris, Marseille, Lyon and Strasbourg.
+He plans to meet with the heads of both houses of parliament on Monday and with the mayors of 220 towns and cities affected by the protests on Tuesday, said a participant in the meeting, who spoke anonymously.

+Mr Macron also wants to start a detailed, longer-term assessment of the reasons that led to the unrest, the official said.

+In addition to the deployment of police special forces – the National Gendarmerie Intervention Group – 45,000 more police have been deployed to riot-hit cities including Paris, Marseille, Lyon and Strasbourg.
+Nightly curfews have been put in place, and arrests were down to 700 nationwide on Sunday, down from a peak of nearly 1,500 through Friday and Saturday.
+For context, the national police force has around 150,000 staff.

-While tensions eased overnight into Sunday, the shooting of Nahel, a 17-year-old of North African descent, remains a flashpoint in a crisis over racism and inequality in France that is drawing comparisons with America’s reaction to the murder of George Floyd in 2020.
+The shooting of Nahel, a 17-year-old of North African descent, remains a flashpoint in a crisis over racism and inequality in France that has drawn comparisons with the reaction in the US to the murder of George Floyd in 2020.

-Mr Macron will meet on Tuesday with 220 French mayors to discuss the situation, AFP reported after the cabinet talks.

-The unrest is another political minefield for Mr Macron after he pushed through an increase in France’s retirement age that was preceded by months of strikes and protests.
+The riots represent a second major crisis for Mr Macron this year after widespread, union-backed protests and public sector strikes, mainly over the raising of the retirement age.
+Both issues have seen him take political flack from the far left and far right, the latter having surged to electoral success in parliament last year through Marine Le Pen’s National Rally party.

 “What Macron needs to do is develop substantive policies to address the problems faced by these youths,” Vivien A. Schmidt, a professor of European integration at Boston University, said by email.
 “Unfortunately, however, it is not clear that he even recognises the problem.”